 - ¼ cup flat-leaf parsley, loosely packed

-- Once the eggplants are cooked, allow them to cool for half an hour.
-Very gently remove the skin and place the flesh in a colander to drain for another half an hour.
+- Very gently peel the skin and place the eggplant flesh in a colander to drain for half an hour.

 - Place the eggplant flesh, garlic, breadcrumbs, olive oil, salt, pepper and parsley in a food processor and blend until smooth.

 - Serve the melitzanosalata immediately or refrigerate for a few hours and serve later.